gusbemacbe/suru-plus/README.md

 ### This icon theme do not apply correctly the apps icons

-Some apps, as AppImage-built, Snap-built and dpkg-installed apps are harded-coded and do not use relative path or relative icon.
+Some apps, as AppImage-built and Snap-built apps are hardcoded and do not use relative path or relative icon.
 They use absolute path.
-Other apps use misleading icon name, for example, GitHub Desktop uses the `Icon=desktop`.
+Other apps use misleading icon name, for example, old version of GitHub Desktop uses the `Icon=desktop`.

 ### Some icons are not applied correctly and look bad in KDE